Balcarras is delighted to be able to continue offering teacher training via School Direct for September 2023.

 - History – you would need a degree in history

-Please peruse our website and that of School Direct (click here)- we would be pleased to answer any queries you might have as well – you can contact Mrs Becky Atkin, our Training Manager, on firstname.lastname@example.org
+Please peruse our website and that of School Direct (click here)- we would be pleased to answer any queries you might have as well by contacting Mrs Rebecca Atkin, assistant headteacher and Training Manager, on firstname.lastname@example.org

-Then if you wish to apply please complete the application form on the UCAS Teacher Training website www.ucas.com/apply/teacher-training or through the government website https://getintoteaching.education.gov.uk/ We will then arrange interviews and email you directly to let you know about the interview process.
+Then if you wish to apply please complete the application form through the government website https://getintoteaching.education.gov.uk/ We will then arrange interviews and email you directly to let you know about the interview process.

-School Direct costs £8000 for QTS and £9250 for PGCE.
+School Direct costs £9250 for PGCE with QTS.
 There are bursaries of up to £25,000 available and scholarships up to £30,000 depending on the subject you would like to train to teach.
 For more information about bursaries please click here to go to www.education.gov.uk.
 If you have questions regarding bursaries and your eligibility for the course then please contact the GITEP office at email@example.com or their number is 0845 0779005.

 School Direct 2022-23

 Balcarras was one of the pilot schools for the School Direct programme, which started training teachers in September 2012.

 The GITEP course had an Ofsted inspection in 2015 and was graded as Outstanding.
 Balcarras school was involved in the inspection.